Habitat Requirements

 Cover

-Cottontails use open areas with dense cover of shrubs and herbaceous vegetation.
-Dense shrubs, briar patches, and brush piles are used for escape cover.
+Eastern cottontails use open forest with dense understory, young regenerating forest, and early successional vegetation with dense cover of shrubs, brambles, and herbaceous vegetation.
+Dense low woody vegetation, briar patches, and brush piles are used for escape cover.
 Nests are usually in grass or forb cover.
 Interspersion of cover types, or small areas in close proximity, is ideal for rabbits.

-Cottontails are a food source for many mammalian and avian predators.
-Cottontails can generally withstand heavy predation if appropriate amounts of food and cover is present.
+Cottontails are a food source for many mammalian and avian predators, so cover that provides protection from predators is critical.
+Cottontails can generally withstand heavy predation if appropriate amounts of food and cover are present.

 Liessa Bowen CC BY-NC 4.0